Context

 importable through portal.

-- Compiled native artifacts are inspected
+- Compiled native artifacts are reconciled against explicit exposure manifests

 - Exposure rules are applied explicitly